HKUST-CSIT5970-25S/assignment-1-wxxlamp/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.

-     <u>According to the the experience result, We can find t2.medium's performance is the best while t2.micro's is the worst cause the configuration of t2.micro is worst.
+     <u style="color: skyblue">According to the the experience result, We can find `t2.medium`'s performance is the best while `t2.micro`'s is the worst cause the configuration of `t2.micro` is worst.
 So we can draw a preliminary conclusion: the performance of EC2 instances generally increases with the addtion of more VCPUs and memory.
-However, the performance of c5d.large is lower than t2.medium although they have same number of VCPU and memory.
+However, the performance of `c5d.large` is lower than `t2.medium` although they have same number of VCPU and memory.
 Why?

     We can find a table in AWS document: